microsoft/code-with-engineering-playbook/automated-testing/performance-testing/readme.md

 ## Performance monitor metrics

-When conducint the various types of testing approaches, whether it is stress, endurance, spike, or chaos testing, it will be important to capture various metrics to see how the system performs.
+When conducing the various types of testing approaches, whether it is stress, endurance, spike, or chaos testing, it will be important to capture various metrics to see how the system performs.